 DCNR is committed to providing teachers with tools and resources to make geology both interesting and exciting to students.

-DCNR’s Bureau of Topographic and Geologic Survey has published booklets in its educational series (ES) and as an environmental geology report (EG) that explain topics related to Pennsylvania geology.
+DCNR’s Bureau of Geological Survey has published booklets in its educational series (ES) and as an environmental geology report (EG) that explain topics related to Pennsylvania geology.

 Several of these booklets can be used to address the Pennsylvania academic standards and anchors established through the Pennsylvania Department of Education.

 ES 1–12 contain introductory materials for students on a variety of geologic topics with a focus on Pennsylvania.
 EG 2 reviews the effects of geology on man’s activities and vice versa.

 These publications are free.
 They can be viewed or downloaded, and for some, printed copies can be obtained from the bureau.